enso-org/ide/docs/connections.md

 compiler.
 If they end up being different types, overloads are valid.
 If they are the same, an error will be raised.

+Argument named `this` may appear only as the first argument.
+It is not allowed to explicitly use it when using the extension method syntax.

 ### Root scope assignments

-Any binding in the root scope gets an implicit `this` parameter that describes a module.
+Any binding in the root scope gets an implicit `here` parameter that describes a module.
 Example:
 ```
 main = print "Hello"